 An investigation into music outside the realm of Western art music.
-Rather than attempt a look at music from every culture, this course attempts looks in depth at several representative cultures, such as various regions of Africa, India, China, Japan and Latin America.
-Also included is other forms of music from this country such as that of Native Americans.
+This course is an in-depth study of several representative cultures, such as various regions of Africa, India, China, Japan and Latin America.
+Also included are other forms of music from this country such as that of Native Americans.